kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 Again, this is a basic example of how to use JSON with AJAX...the main takeaway from this is example is that __AJAX can load all different types of content, including JSON__.
 <a name="ajax-jquery"></a>
 <h3 class="h3-guide">Create AJAX with jQuery</h3>
-[jQuery](http://jquery.com "Go to the jQuery site") has always had excellent AJAX support.
+<a href="http://jquery.com" target="blank" title="Go to the jQuery site">jQuery</a> has always had excellent AJAX support.
 It lets you write AJAX functionality we've seen up to this point and, in most cases, with less code.

 The release of jQuery 1.5 was significant because of certain AJAX-related changes: